 The social structure of the Ancien Régime was divided into three estates: the First Estate (clergy), the Second Estate (nobility), and the Third Estate (commoners).
 The Third Estate, which comprised the vast majority of the population, bore the brunt of taxation and had little political power.
 This inequitable system led to widespread discontent and was a major factor contributing to the outbreak of the French Revolution.

 The revolutionaries sought to dismantle the Ancien Régime and establish a new social and political order based on the principles of liberty, equality, and fraternity.
-The abolition of feudal privileges, the establishment of a constitutional monarchy, and the adoption of the were key steps in this transformation.
+The abolition of feudal privileges, the establishment of a constitutional monarchy, and the adoption of the Declaration of the Rights of Man and of the Citizen were key steps in this transformation.
 The legacy of the Ancien Régime continues to be a subject of historical study, as it provides insight into the causes and consequences of the French Revolution.

 Example